 4.)
 Initial supply of ink when the feed is dry

 5.)
-Transporting ink through a dried and / or blocked feed
+Transporting ink through a dried and/or blocked feed

 Are you slightly more impressed?
 These independent parameters may compensate or amplify each other in their effect on the constancy of ink flow.
-All this is done by a static control system, meaning, there is no mini computer inside, which registers these variations and adjusts the flow through altering the orifice of a valve.
+All this is done by a static control system, meaning, there is no mini computer inside, which registers these variations and adjusts the flow by altering the orifice of a valve.

 The static control system is developed and set by the manufacturer, that’s it.
-For the rest of its natural life the feed has to cope with changing conditions.
+For the rest of its natural life, the feed has to cope with changing conditions.

 It is self‑regulating, meaning, there are no knobs and buttons for the user to control it (could be a good idea) or inbuilt control mechanisms, which vary the flow rate of ink in response to a change of conditions.

 The flow rate of ink is not controlled directly.
 It is the inflow of air into the ink reservoir, which allows ink to escape from it, or not.
 The air inlet either passes air or not.
 It is a yes/no regulation, air bubble in or not.